james-gitprof/james-gitprof/README.md

 💻 Right now, I’m on a journey to become a full-fledged developer, open to wherever the path leads.
 Web, software, or something in between.
 I believe in learning by doing.
 Every step made, whether that'd be an unfinished project; a line of code written, a frustrating bug, or some little projects brought to life, each attempts made is a one step closer to that goal.

-Here I am, enjoying the process.
-One line of code at a time. 😊
+Enjoying the process, one line at a time 😊

+⛓️‍💥Links
+My gitlab (used for other things): https://gitlab.com/luminiel